 We stayed a couple blocks outside the Planty (the greenspace that marks the location of the original city wall) on the northwest side of the city.
 The neighborhood was a mix of historic buildings and some more contemporary infill with a lot of renovation underway.
 The large number of foreign language schools and budget shops seemed to indicate there were a lot of students and lower-income folks in the area.
 But we found a gorgeous Airbnb there that was safe, cheap, and had a parking garage.
 All just short walk from the heart of Old Town.
 The neighborhood itself was safe and convenient.
 It’s not among the neighborhoods I’ve seen listed as a good spot to stay, but I’d recommend it.

 I’d particularly recommend the place where we stayed.
 The large, airy apartment had lots of light and furnishings that were tasteful, functional, and comfortable.
 There was also an elevator and a parking garage.
 It would have been nice to move in and stay for a few weeks!

 Check Airbnb for this unit and many, many others available throughout the city at a wide range of prices.
-And, as always, if you’ve not used Airbnb before, save up to $40 by using this link to create an account and book you first stay.

 If you can’t find an Airbnb that suits you or simply prefer having some services available, there are lots of hotel options in Krakow.
 And, as with Airbnb, your money tends to go a lot farther here than in many other spots in Europe – so it might be the place to splurge a bit!